PlaidWeb/Publ-templates-beesbuzz.biz/README.md

 ### Stylesheet (`comics/style.css`)

 The main interesting thing about this one is that the `h1` link background gets the `_logo.jpg` from the current category's content directory if available; by default this will fall back to the `_logo.jpg` file in the comics directory instead (as part of Publ's standard image lookup rules).

+## Other configuration

+I have configured my site to be deployed via a [git hook](http://publ.beesbuzz.biz/manual/deploying/441-Continuous-deployment-with-git), and I send out WebSub and Webmention pings using [Pushl](https://github.com/PlaidWeb/Pushl).